OpenSorceress/Sizer-Soze/README.md

 ## Why bash???

 I was aiming to minimize dependencies, so I went with bash.
+And well, now it's wrapped in Node.

 ## What's with the name????